team-nameless/starlight/README.md

     - Publish the package: `dotnet publish Starlight.Backend /p:EnvironmentName=Development -o build/`
 - Running:
   - Front-end: There should be a `build` directory containing `index.html`, host that.
-  - Back-end: There should be a `build` directory containing `Starlight.Backend[.*]`, use a Project Manager like PM2 to host that.
+  - Back-end: There should be a `build` directory containing `Starlight.Backend[.*]`, use a Process Manager like PM2 to host that.